Close

 First, a message to parents: get your fears under control!
 This is the first and most important rule.
 Our panicked desire to protect our children from the outside world can automatically turn into trust issues and nightmares.
 No matter how hard it is, speak to them and explain everything calmly, no matter what happens.

 Do not rush to tell some scary stories, especially if your child is very emotional by nature.
-In this case, horror movies and stories with frightening villains will have to wait until the age of middle school.
+In this case, horror movies and stories with frightening villains will have to wait until the age of middle school, especially if managing a fear of darkness.

 Make fun of the monsters, not the child’s fears.
 When your son or daughter comes to you and tells you that they are afraid of ghosts, darkness, vampires, etc, do not dismiss their complaints.
 Take the time and explain to them why these monsters simply cannot exist.
 Discuss who invented them and how, and provide some scientific proof, having studied the topic by yourself in the first place, and then presenting it to the child in an easy-to-understand format.